Toki-dev465/Tokeypad-Macropad/README.md

 # Important Note
 My PCB design has a slight error as the 5V on MC is connected to the VCC of OLED.
 Using 5V may or may not work.
 It could potentially damage the microcontroller and the OLED.
-I had trouble flashing QMK.
-Hence, I moved to CircuitPython and KMK.
+Flashing QMK is a big pain hence I also made CircuitPython KMK firmware.
+Will definitely try the QMK firmware when I have time.
 # Description
 IBM Model M keyboard themed macropad with a rotary encoder for volume control, 6 keys and a 0.91 inch OLED display.